 If you’re not sure whether your scalp has healed enough for you to dye your hair, speak to your hair transplant consultant.
 They will be able to advise you on the best course of action.

-Hair dyes contain a number of harsh chemicals.
-Some contain bleaching agents and peroxides.
+Hair dye contains a number of harsh chemicals.
+Some dyes contain bleaching agents and peroxides.
 The hair follicles of your newly transplanted hair are far more sensitive than your natural hair, so it is very important to avoid exposure to these harsh chemicals for as long as you can.

 It is far better to wait a little bit longer to dye your hair than to damage the newly implanted hair follicles by using harsh dye on your hair too soon.

 Even if you’ve used the hair dye before, you need to do a patch test when you’ve had a hair transplant.
 Your new hair grafts may react differently to the product, so it’s vital that you do a patch test on the inside of your arm 24-48 hours in advance of dyeing your hair.
 This can help prevent any adverse reactions or damage to your hair transplant.

 If you normally dye your hair at home, you might want to consider having it done in the hair salon the first time after a hair transplant.
 A skilled colourist will be able to pick a product that is best suited to your new hair.